a11n/AndroidLintPlaceholderCheck/README.md

 # AndroidLintPlaceholderCheck

+## Deprecated
+**This project is deprecated.
+There will be no new development on this project.
+Please use [designtime layout attributes](http://tools.android.com/tips/layout-designtime-attributes) instead.**

 This project features a custom lint check for **placerholders** in your XML layout files.

 ## What is a placeholder?